Objectives and Scopes:

 The Task Group will cooperate with and will have meetings in conjunction with CIB conferences as are being organised by Working Commissions W113 on Law and Dispute Resolution and W108 on Climate Change and the Built Environment and by Task Group TG66 on Energy and the Built Environment.

 • to review law and literature worldwide in an interdisciplinary way, drawing upon science, building processes and disparate regulatory disciplines

 • to publish about the situation in various countries and about the outcome of international analyses

 • to produce a final publication outlining the state-of-development worldwide that inform legislators, actors in the building process and governments.

 • 2017: publication of a special issue of the journal BRI on: Building Governance an Climate Change: Regulation and related Policies.

 Members of the Task Group are appointed representatives of CIB Member Organisations or Individual CIB Members

-TG79 was established in April 2010 and has an initial mandate until the middle of 2013, which has been extended to the middle of 2016.
+TG79 was established in April 2010 and has an initial mandate until the middle of 2013, which has been extended to the end of 2019.

 |Edit date: 02-08-2018|